What are Dental Veneers?

 - Teeth with gaps between them (to close the space between these teeth)

 Getting a dental veneer usually requires three trips to the dentist – one for a consultation and two to make and apply the veneers.
-One tooth or many teeth can simultaneously undergo the veneering process described below.
+One tooth or many teeth can undergo the veneering process at the same time.

-- Diagnosis and treatment planning.
-This first step involves your active participation.
-Explain to your dentist the result that you are trying to achieve.
-During this appointment, your dentist will examine your teeth to make sure dental veneers are appropriate for you and discuss what the procedure will involve and some of its limitations.
-He or she also may take X-rays and possibly make impressions of your mouth and teeth.
+You will tell your dentist the result that you are trying to achieve.
+During this appointment, your dentist will examine your teeth to make sure dental veneers are right for you and discuss the procedure and some of its limits.
+They may take X-rays and possibly make impressions of your mouth and teeth.

-- Preparation.
-To prepare a tooth for a veneer, your dentist will remove about 1/2 millimeter of enamel from the tooth surface, which is an amount nearly equal to the thickness of the veneer to be added to the tooth surface.
-Before trimming off the enamel, you and your dentist will decide the need for a local anesthetic to numb the area.
-Next, your dentist will make a model or impression of your tooth.
-This model is sent out to a dental laboratory, which in turn constructs your veneer.
-It usually takes 2-4 weeks for your dentist to receive the veneers back from the laboratory.
-For very unsightly teeth, temporary dental veneers can be placed.
+To prepare a tooth for a veneer, your dentist will reshape the tooth surface, which is an amount nearly equal to the thickness of the veneer to be added to the tooth surface.
+You and your dentist will decide whether they numb the area before trimming off the enamel.
+Next, your dentist will make a model, or impression, of your tooth.
+This model is sent out to a dental laboratory, which makes your veneer.
+It usually takes 2-4 weeks for the veneers to come back from the laboratory.
+Temporary dental veneers can be used in the meantime.

-- Bonding .
-Before the dental veneer is permanently cemented to your tooth, your dentist will temporarily place it on your tooth to examine its fit and color.
-He or she will repeatedly remove and trim the veneer as needed to achieve the proper fit; the veneer color can be adjusted with the shade of cement to be used.
-Next, to prepare your tooth to receive the veneer, your tooth will be cleaned, polished, and etched -- which roughens the tooth to allow for a strong bonding process.
-A special cement is applied to the veneer and the veneer is then placed on your tooth.
-Once properly position on the tooth, your dentist will apply a special light beam to the dental veneer, which activates chemicals in the cement, causing it to harden or cure very quickly.
-The final steps involve removing any excess cement, evaluating your bite and making any final adjustments in the veneer as necessary.
-Your dentist may ask you to return for a follow-up visit in a couple of weeks to check how your gums are responding to the presence of your veneer and to once again examine the veneer's placement.
+Your dentist will place the veneer on your tooth to examine its fit and color, repeatedly removing and trimming the veneer to achieve the proper fit, before permanently cementing it to your tooth.
+The veneer color can be adjusted with the shade of cement to be used.
+Next, to prepare your tooth to receive the veneer, your tooth will be cleaned, polished, and etched.
+Etching roughens the tooth to allow for a strong bonding process.
+A special cement is applied to the veneer and it is then placed on your tooth.
+Once the veneer is properly positioned, your dentist will shine a special light beam on it to activate chemicals in the cement, causing it to harden very quickly.
+The final steps involve removing any excess cement, checking your bite and making any needed adjustments.
+Your dentist may ask you to return for a follow-up visit in a couple of weeks to check your gums and the veneer's placement.

 - They provide a natural tooth appearance.